NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Can be used entirely offline with RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
   * Uses [SolarCalculator](https://github.com/jpb10/SolarCalculator), inspired by the NOAA Solar Calculator, for fine offline calculations of the sun's solar position (including sunrise, sunset, & transit times), accurate until 2100.
 * Configured system setup can be saved/loaded to/from EEPROM, SD card, or WiFiStorage-like external storage device.
-  * System setup can be saved in pretty-print JSON for human-readability (allowing easy text editing), or in raw Binary for ultra-compactness/speed.
+  * System setup can be saved in pretty-print JSON for human-readability (allowing easy text editing), or in raw Binary for compactness & speed.
   * Auto-save, backup-auto-save (for auto-recovery functionality), and low storage-space cleanup (TODO) functionality.
   * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
 * Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).